 For a simple, savory take on Brussels sprouts, sauté with garlic and onion.
 Add vinegar and toss so Brussels sprouts are evenly coated or sprinkle with grated Parmesan cheese.

 If sautéing is not your forte, Brussels sprouts can be easily roasted.
-For a simple side dish, toss Brussels sprouts with a small amount of olive oil before baking.
+For an incredibly simple side dish, toss Brussels sprouts with a small amount of olive oil before baking.
 For something with a little more flavor, place Brussels sprouts, olive oil, bread crumbs, and a dash of salt and pepper in a large re-sealable plastic bag, and shake to coat.
 Simply roast Brussels sprouts at 400 degrees for 40 minutes, or until dark brown.

 For a healthy side dish or salad, combine quartered cooked Brussels sprouts with sliced red onions, walnuts, and your favorite mild tasting cheese such as a goat cheese or feta.
 Toss with olive oil and balsamic vinegar.